shika-tina/irregular-update/2026-1-19/README.md

 # ;)
 a record of experiment using windows notepad <br>
-no_resize version is a little weird after zoom in too far
+no_resize version will cause length-to-width ratio imbalance after zoom in too far